raspberrypigeek/garden-automation/README.md

 <li>Press 'y'</li>
 <li>sudo reboot'</li>
 </ul>
-That didn't work as it turns out... by default it seems to favour python3 but I wanted to use 2.7.
-So  I then...
+<p>That didn't work as it turns out... by default it seems to favour python3 but I wanted to use 2.7.
+So  I then...</p>
 <ul>
 <li><sudo pip2.7 install automationhat</li>
 <li>python ~/Pimoroni/automationhat/examples/output.py</li>